raining888/ChatRoom/README.md

 # ChatRoom
-Introduction: A chatroom based on epoll and fork
+A chatroom based on epoll and fork
+# Licence

-License: MIT
+MIT